MileHacker Logo

 • Utilize local supermarkets for groceries (Carrefour, Conad).

-• Use public transportation for inter-travel within the town.
+• Use public transportation for inter-town travel.

 • Travel during shoulder seasons (April-May, September-October) for lower prices.